jedoub/CANsetup/README.md

 *
 * Create a Windows Forms Project for demonstration purposes in Visual Studio.
 *
-* ADD the necessary REFERENCES to DLLs used by the APP.
+* Install the Kvaser Driver and add the necessary REFERENCES to DLLs used by the APP.
 * The VS Project's Solution Explorer Tab contains the References container object.
 * Add canlibCLSNET & System.Management by navigating to their source.
-* Speaking of DLLs, you can accomplish code reuse in this manner.
+* Speaking of DLLs, you can accomplish code reuse by making this APP a DLL.
 [In Visual Studio begin by selecting a C++ Project type DLL].
 *
 * Know/Find the location of the CANsetup project source, or Clone a solution from the GIT repository for your use.
 *